Beyoncé: Legacy

 Beyoncé has been recognized for setting new standards for success in the modern era, with musicians from across genres, generations, and countries citing her as a major influence on their career.
 Taylor Swift called her a major influence, crediting her with showing other artists how to oppose industry standards and create new opportunities.
 Lady Gaga said Beyoncé inspired her to become a musician, while Rihanna was motivated to pursue music after watching Beyoncé.
 Ariana Grande said she learned to sing by mimicking artists like Beyoncé, while Adele described her as part of her artistic influence since she was a preteen.
 McCartney and Garth Brooks have also cited Beyoncé's live performances as inspirational, with the latter recommending that both new and veteran musicians analyze these performances to improve their work.

 Beyoncé's influence extends into academia and cultural institutions, with her artistry and career being extensively studied in universities around the world.
 Museum exhibitions analyze her impact on music, fashion, activism, and popular culture.
 She has popularized phrases that entered mainstream culture: "put a ring on it" (from "Single Ladies") to signify a marriage proposal; "I woke up like this" (from "Flawless"), which sparked a trend of morning selfies; and "boy, bye" (from "Sorry"), used as a way to break up with a romantic partner.
 In January 2012, Australian research scientist Bryan Lessard named a species of horse-fly, Scaptia beyonceae, after her, due to the insect's distinctive golden hairs on its abdomen.
 Several wax figures of Beyoncé are found at Madame Tussauds Wax Museums in major cities around the world.
-In Minnesota, May 23 is designated as "Beyoncé Day" to mark the same day she performed the Formation World Tour in the state in 2016.